profandyfield/discovr/README.md

   influencial case.
 For details execute `?pubs`.
 - **puppies**: Fictitious data related to whether puppy therapy works.
   For details execute `?puppies`.
-- **puppy_ancova**: Fictitious data related to whether puppy therapy works when you adjust for a person’s baseline happiness.
-For details execute `?puppy_ancova`.
+- **puppy_rct**: Fictitious data related to whether puppy therapy works when you adjust for a person’s baseline happiness.
+For details execute `?puppy_rct`.
 - **puppy_love**: Fictitious data related to whether puppy therapy works when you adjust for a person’s love of puppies.
 For details execute `?puppy_love`.